Who's On Your Team?Dec 13, 2022

 It becomes much easier to show up when you know your team is counting on you to be there on time (no matter if it’s a virtual appointment or in person).

-And, not to get all Sigmund Freud on you, we need to figure out what’s getting in the way if you’re consistently not showing up.
+And, not to get all Sigmund Freud on you; however, you need to figure out what’s getting in the way if you’re consistently not showing up.

 And I don’t mean time management or logistics, I mean "showing up" mentally and emotionally.